loveencounterflow/egyptian/README.md

 p173ff](https://journals.ub.uni-heidelberg.de/index.php/mittsag/article/download/85552/79931) (cf. also
 [*Der Antike Sudan.
 Mitteilungen der Sudanarchäologischen Gesellschaft zu Berlin e.
 V.*](https://journals.ub.uni-heidelberg.de/index.php/mittsag])), who states unambiguously that reading
-\*/nub/ is an anachronistic (late) Coptic reading that somehow made it into parts of the egyptological tradition; he quotes Beni Hassan I, 8:11 as rendering a complete writing of Gardiner S12 with all consonants, n-S12-b-w<sup>Z3</sup> (wheras the more frequently written S12-w *could* conceivably be reconstructed as *nwb*).
+\*/nub/ is an anachronistic (late) Coptic reading that somehow made it into parts of the Egyptological tradition; he quotes Beni Hassan I, 8:11 as rendering a complete writing of Gardiner S12 with all consonants, n-S12-b-w<sup>Z3</sup> (wheras the more frequently written S12-w *could* conceivably be reconstructed as *nwb*).
 This fully confirms the above reading of C. Rilly.